OmniKobra/Omnify/README.md

 * Beneficiaries with daily allowances
 * Crypto deposits retractable by any of the owners
 <p>
 Deposit crypto assets into Omnify with OmniTrust at <a href="https://trust.omnify.finance">trust.omnify.finance</a> or at <a href="https://app.omnify.finance/trust">app.omnify.finance/trust</a>.
+Learn more about OmniTrust by reading its <a href="https://omnify.gitbook.io/omnify-docs/deep-dive/omnitrust">documentation</a>.
 </p>

 <h2><a href="https://bridge.omnify.finance"><img alt="OmniBridge" src="https://raw.githubusercontent.com/OmniKobra/Omnify/refs/heads/main/assets/omnibridge.png" width="32">  OmniBridge</a></h2>